Last updated 10/18/2021

 HECUA has been vigilantly and constantly monitoring the very fluid conditions of COVID-19, including tracking updates from the Minnesota Department of Health, Center for Disease Control, World Health Organization, the US Department of State and other credible sources.

 If you have any questions, please contact email@example.com.

 Please note that effective April 16, 2019, HECUA has a new 24/7 Emergency Line: 651-287-3317.

 Every call will be returned promptly by an on-call HECUA staff member.
 This line replaces the previous 24/7 emergency number.

 Please use this hotline to anonymously report any concerns about HECUA staff, faculty, board, programs, or activities.

 Safety and Security Abroad and Off-Campus

-Student health care is provided through the medical insurance included in the cost of every HECUA program.
-Our plan through Seven Corners provides up to $250,000 worth of coverage for each student, and 24-hour support services in all the countries where we operate programs.
-To learn about details of the Seven Corners coverage plan, or to learn more about the plan in general, please contact HECUA Student Services office at firstname.lastname@example.org or (651) 287-3319.
+Student health insurance for our international programs is provided through the medical insurance included in the cost of every international HECUA program.
+Our plan through WorldTrips provides up to $250,000 worth of coverage for each student.
+To learn about details of the WorldTrips coverage plan, or to learn more about the plan in general, please contact the HECUA Student Services office at firstname.lastname@example.org or (651) 287-3311.